ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

   `Write Unit tests for the Game Controller in C#.
 You must mock the Game Controller class and test the "Move" function.
 You must add the tests to the UniTest1.cs file.
 Write multiple test methods that cover a wide range of scenarios, including edge cases, exception handling, and data validation.`

-- After install `Moq` and pasting the code in the Test file, there will be errors for each unit test.
+- After installing `Moq` and pasting the code in the Test file, there will be errors for each unit test.
 Use the terminal context for Copilot to fix them.

 - `@terminal` will help you fix those errors.
 It seems they were caused by the use of non-overridable members in the setup/verification expressions with `Moq`.